 So obviously it's their critical systems that are the reason why they bought that MPLS to begin with.

 So we have to make sure that all their policy control and those things are possible.

 And obviously we do that at Cloudflare with the centralized cloud data policies we can do.

-We gain the customer's business from the early adopters, we learn, we enrich.
+We gain the customer's business from the early adopters.

 We would be able to correlate those things for the customers too.

-So we see that as our today's solution as a starting point and then an enrichment and up to a higher and higher value created for the customer with the customer in mind that surfaces new things based on everything they're consuming from Cloudflare and from Kindle.
+So we see that our today's solution as a starting point and then an enrichment to a higher and higher value created for the customer with the customer in mind that surfaces new things based on everything they're consuming from Cloudflare and from Kindle.

 And if anybody wants to reach out to you, is there anything that you have on Twitter, LinkedIn, anything that you have?

 I'll put some notes as well over here in the website.